Page compiled from visits to the city. Porto is not in the

 Route

-22 a circular route from Carmo to Batalha (near the
+22 the circular route from Carmo to Batalha (near the

-funicular) via Sao Bento station NO LONGER OPERATING
+funicular) via Sao Bento station NOT OPERATING owing to

-owing to works to construct a new metro line.
-Expected to
+works to construct a new metro line.
+Was expected to

 All historic lines are included in the standard ANDANTE

-for one journey, €10 for two days unlimited journeys on all
+and €10 for two days unlimited journeys on all three routes.

 FC Porto play at the Estádio do Dragão, which is on